wp-plugins/catablog/readme.txt

 CataBlog allows you to catalog pretty much anything you would want and share it through your blog in a simple but elegant gallery.
 Upload images, give them titles, links, descriptions and then save them into your catalog.
 Use tags to organize and filter your catalog items into multiple different catalogs.
 Show off your photos in high resolution too, now with the new `lightbox effect` which can be turned on in one simple step.
 Easy, intuitive design makes it child's play to keep track of all your different catalogs and create amazing e-stores, galleries, lists and more.

-New Features:
+Highlighted Features:

-* Set the target attribute for catalog generated links
+* New view controls lets you choose exactly how your catalog's html is rendered.
+* Built in view templates for catalogs, galleries and PayPal shopping carts.
+* Easy management of your catalog with a superiorly designed admin control panels.
-* Import feature for loading previously saved CataBlog backups.
+* Import and Export features for loading previously saved CataBlog database backups.
-* Export feature for saving the CataBlog database into a local XML file.
-* Lightbox displays the title, description and next/previous links.
+* The LightBox display shows full size photos along with the title, description and next/previous links.
-* Support for a stylesheet override file, simply add catablog.css in your theme directory.
-* More descriptive CSS classes to help CataBlog play nice with themes and other plugins.

-WARNING: If you are upgrading to this version from a version prior to 0.7.5 you will destroy all previously saved CataBlog data.
-Please back it up as necessary.
+NOTE: please export your database to xml before upgrading, just incase.

+PLEASE: read notes about upgrading from versions older then 0.7.6

 == Installation ==

 1. Upload `catablog` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the `Plugins` menu in WordPress
-1. Place `[catablog]` in your page's or post's main body
+1. Create catalog items by uploading image files
+1. Sprinkle the `[catablog]` shortcode throughout your blog to show your catalog

 == Frequently Asked Questions ==